 Specifically, the line is drawn at hunting down and killing other Contractors on Downtimes using low-risk, no-counterplay, insta-kill tactics.
 These include but are not limited to Car Bombs and Long-Range Snipers.

-While an argument could be made that the challenge of locating the target Contractor provides an opprotunity for counterplay or that certain niche powers could reduce susceptibility to such tactics, the reality of the situation is that Contractors are beloved characters that should have a shot to defend themselves to some degree.
-That's right, I'm talking about meta-gaming a little honor into the situation.
+While an argument could be made that the challenge of locating the target Contractor provides an opprotunity for counterplay or that certain niche Gifts could reduce susceptibility to such tactics, the reality is that Contractors are beloved characters that should have a shot to defend themselves to some degree.
+That's right: you should meta-game a little honor into the situation.
 This is one of the only exceptions to The Contract's general policy of "no-holds-barred" gameplay.

 - Set up a situation where the victim knows they may be hunted by someone and have a chance to set traps or bunker down.